nss-evening-web-development/curriculum/src/data/curriculum/client/week-10/individual-assessment2.md

 Do not spend a ton of time styling initially.
 Hit HTML and structure using bootstrap, then functionality first and then spend time on the styling of the project.

 - READ THROUGH ALL OF THE INFORMATION BELOW before planning how you will tackle the project.
-- Check the Issue Tickets to organize your process.
-You will have Saturday - Friday and in class to work on this.
 - PLEASE submit questions using the help tickets and post you have a ticket up **IN SLACK under the help thread** if you need help.
-We will guide you to the resources that are available to you.
-We will not be helping students who do not complete a Help ticket. **(Doing the research first is what Software Engineers do)**
+We will prioritize helping students who complete Help tickets. **(Doing the research first is what Software Engineers do)**
 - **_Do NOT_** copy/paste someone else's code especially if you do not understand it.
 It is OK to reference code, but change it up a bit.
 We should see different function names that YOU created.
-- On Saturday, everyone will present how far they got AND their favorite piece of code that they wrote for everyone to share in the Glory!
+- Once you hit MVP, everyone will present how far they got AND their favorite piece of code that they wrote to an instructor!
 - MOST OF ALL HAVE FUN!!!!!

 ## Definition of Done